nodox/generator-webapp-material/readme.md

 This works if the package author has followed the [Bower spec](https://github.com/bower/bower.json-spec).
 If the files are not automatically added to your source code, check with the package's repo for support and/or file an issue with them to have it updated.

 To manually add dependencies, `bower install --save depName` to get the files, then add a `script` or `style` tag to your `index.html` or another appropriate place.

-The components are installed in the root of the project at `/bower_components`.
-To reference them from index.html, use `src="bower_components"` or `src="/bower_components"`.
-Treat the `bower_components` directory as if it was a sibling to `index.html`.
+If using bower reference them from index.html, using `src="bower_components"` or `src="/bower_components"`.

 *Testing Note*: a project checked into source control and later checked out needs to have `bower install` run from the `test` folder as well as from the project root.

 #### Grunt Serve Note

-Note: `grunt server` was used for previewing in earlier versions of the project, and has since been deprecated in favor of `grunt serve`.
+Use `grunt serve` to preview versions of your project.

 ## Docs